 Written and directed by the fantastic James Garland (of The Beach and Annihilation fame), Ex Machina follows the story of Caleb (played by Domhnall Gleeson), who wins a contest at work to meet the founder of the company he works for, the reclusive Nathan (played by Oscar Isaac).
 But all isn't as it seems in Nathan's super fancy and futuristic home in the middle of nowhere.
 He claims he wants Caleb to test one of his AI creations, but really his motives are much more nefarious.
 This is a nail-biting sci-fi movie that not only looks fantastic and harks to classic gothic fiction, but poses some interesting philosophical questions about artificial intelligence, consciousness and what it means to be human.

 7. DunkirkWatch now on Netflix

-8. JawsStream now on Netflix
+8. PrisonersStream now on Netflix

-10. Enter The DragonStream on Netflix now
+12. Enter The DragonWatch now on Netflix